christopherhuntley/is135-docs/Setup.md

     >[Git](https://git-scm.com) is a Version Control System that keeps track of changes you make to your files so you can *undo* them if needed.
 It can even *revert* your files to whatever was in them weeks or months before.
 It's like an undo button that can go back forever.

     >[GitHub](https://github.com) is a place to backup and share Git *repositories*, which are collections of files that make up your projects. _If you know a 'professional' web developer who has not used Git or GitHub then please do not listen to **any** advice they may give you for this course.
 Developers can be fired for not taking good care of their files, and you should not be working with people who will give advice that will get you fired.
 Like with using IE, you've been warned._

 2. Go to [GitHub.com](https://github.com) and sign up for a free account.
-So that you qualify for an account upgrade in the next step, be sure to use your Fairfield University email address.
+So that you qualify for an account upgrade in the next step, be sure to use your `@student.fairfield.edu` email address.
 You do not have to initialize any repositories yet.
 We’ll do that in a later step.

     ![GitHub signup](images/setup/GitHubSignup.png)

-3. Post your GitHub account information [here](https://docs.google.com/forms/d/1A7oq_6nTaOgUQWSDea50oLf5im--6i4u8adtuitWcOk/viewform) so that you can be added to the `fairfield-is135-fall2015` organization.
+3. Post your GitHub account information [here](https://docs.google.com/forms/d/1A7oq_6nTaOgUQWSDea50oLf5im--6i4u8adtuitWcOk/viewform) so that you can be added to the `fairfield-is135-fall2016` organization in GitHub Classroom.
 Adding you to the organization may take a little time, but hopefully we’ll have this done by the end of class.
-4. Once you’ve been added to the `fairfield-is135-fall2015` organization, you will see it listed in your GitHub dashboard the next time you load the page.
+4. Once you’ve been added to the `fairfield-is135-fall2016` organization, you will see it listed in your GitHub dashboard the next time you load the page.

 ## Install the GitHub Desktop app.
 1. [GitHub Desktop](https://desktop.github.com) makes using Git and GitHub *a lot* easier, especially for people who don't program for a living.
 Without it you would have to enter lots of cryptic Git commands and hope that you didn't misspell something important.
 GitHub Desktop  also takes care of connecting your repositories to GitHub without having to reenter your password all the time (or deal with SSH keys).